-Results of the retrospective analysis are presented in Figure 3.13.
+Results of the retrospective analysis are presented in Figure 3.15.
 Three model output quantities were examined in the analysis: 1) spawning stock fecundity, 2) relative spawning stock fecundity, and 3) relative fishing mortality.
-The SSF trajectories all seemed to converge around 1996, overlapped till about 1969 and started to separate somewhat prior to that in two groups, the base-2008 retrospective run, and the 2007-2006 retrospective runs.
-The relative spawning fecundity (SSF/SSF{MSY}) trajectories seemed to converge around 2003 and almost completely overlap prior to that, showing no retrospective pattern.
-The relative fishing mortality (F/F{MSY}) trajectories did not fully converge until almost the beginning of the time series; the base and 2008 and 2007 retrospective runs ran closely in parallel during most years and fully converged around 1955, whereas the 2006 retrospective run had the same shape as the other runs, but the magnitude was substantially different.
+The SSF trajectories for the base run and the 2008 retrospective run almost fully overlapped, converged with the 2007 retrospective run from about 1996 to 1966 and started to diverge somewhat prior to that.
+The relative spawning fecundity

+(SSF/SSF{MSY}) trajectories seemed to converge around 2003 and almost completely overlap prior to that, showing no retrospective pattern.
+The relative fishing mortality (F/F{MSY}) trajectories did not fully converge until almost the beginning of the time series; both the 2008 and 2007 retrospective runs ran closely in parallel to the base run during most years, the 2008 retrospective run trajectory below that of the base run and that of the 2007 retrospective run above that of the base run.
+Thus, no systematic retrospective bias was observable.

-3.1.2.9.
+3.2.9.
 Benchmarks/Reference Points/ABC Values

 Benchmarks for the MSY reference points for the base run and all sensitivity scenarios are summarized in Table 3.9 and those for the continuity analysis in Table 3.10.
 The base model estimated an overfished stock and that overfishing was still occurring, albeit at a much reduced level compared to the last assessment when the two stocks were not split (Table 3.10).
-The model estimated that the stock had been overfished since 1989 and that overfishing was occurring since 1958, with the level of overfishing steadily declining in the last decade, during which it dipped slightly below the limit in the penultimate year of data, 2008, but climbed back up in 2009 (Figure 3.14).
-All sensitivity runs estimated an overfished status, except for runs 4 (hierarchical index) and 5 (low catch scenario) and three of the sensitivities (S1, S2, and S3) estimated overfishing was occurring whereas the other three (S4, S5, and S6) did not (Table 3.9).
-Figure 3.15 is a phase plot showing the outcomes of the base model, the 6 sensitivity scenarios, the continuity analysis, and the results of the base model from the 2007 assessment.
-Figure 3.16 is a phase plot of the outcomes of the base model, the retrospective runs, and the 2007 assessment base model.
-The results of retrospective analysis support the conclusions from the base run, i.e., that the stock briefly stopped experiencing overfishing in 2008, but not before or in 2009.
-The conclusion of the 2007 assessment (stock overfished with overfishing) is also replicated closely when using data up to 2006 only (retrospective run 2006).
-No retrospective runs could be run past 2006 because the DISL index had no data points prior to 2006.
+The model estimated that the stock had been overfished since 1989 and that overfishing was occurring since 1958, with the level of overfishing steadily declining in the last decade, during which it dipped slightly below the limit in the penultimate year of data, 2008, but climbed back up in 2009 (Figure 3.16).
+All sensitivity runs estimated an overfished status, except for runs 4 (hierarchical index) and 5 (low catch scenario) and four of the sensitivities (S1, S2, S3, and S7) estimated overfishing was occurring whereas the other three (S4, S5, and S6) did not (Table 3.9).
+Figure 3.17 is a phase plot showing the outcomes of the base model, the 7 sensitivity scenarios, the continuity analysis, and the results of the base model from the 2007 assessment.
+Figure 3.18 is a phase plot of the outcomes of the base model, the retrospective runs, and the 2007 assessment base model.
+The results of retrospective analysis support the conclusions from the base run, i.e., that the stock briefly stopped experiencing overfishing in 2008, but not in 2007 or 2009. .

-3.1.2.10.
+3.2.10.
 Projections